RitaRan/coding-challenge/README.md

 My main idea was to use three python classes for:
 * parsing each input line (`Contibution.py`)
-* identifing if a donor is repeat (`Donor.py`)
+* identifing if a donor is a repeat donor(`Donor.py`)
 * calculating the percentile (`Recipient.py`)

 `Donor.py` uses a dictionary to record the year that a donor first made a donation, which could help fast identify if the donor is a repeat donor.

-`Recipient.py` uses a dictionary to record the all the transaction amount a recipient has received for the year and the zip code where the recipient has received repeat donations.
+`Recipient.py` uses a dictionary to record all the transaction amount a recipient has received for the year and the zip code where the recipient has received repeat donations.
 A combination of `CMTI_ID`, `ZIP_CODE`, and the year is used as the unique key.
 The transaction amount are stored in two priority queues for each unique key.
-One priority queue is used to store the values less than and equal to the percentile, and one priority queue is used to store the values greater than the percentile.
+One priority queue is used to store the values less than and equal to the percentile, and the other priority queue is used to store the values greater than the percentile.
 This allows for a quick calculation of the percentile, fast insertion, and fast access as data stream in.

 # Dependencies
 * Python 3